Ref-NMS: Breaking Proposal Bottlenecks in Two-Stage Referring Expression Grounding: Introduction

 State-of-the-art REG methods can be classified into two major categories: one-stage, proposal-free methods and two-stage, proposal-driven methods.
 For the one-stage methods~\cite{chen2018real,yang2019fast,liao2020real}, they regard REG as a generalized object detection (or segmentation) task, and the whole textual expression is treated as a specific object category.
-Although these one-stage methods achieve faster inference speed, their grounding performance, especially for complex expressions (\eg, RefCOCOg), is still behind the two-stage counterpart.
+Although these one-stage methods achieve faster inference speed, their grounding performance, especially for complex expressions (\eg, in dataset RefCOCOg), is still behind the two-stage counterpart.
 The main reasons for the differences are two-fold: 1) The one-stage methods naturally focus on the local content, \ie, they fail to perform well in the expressions which need global reasoning.
-For example in Figure~\ref{fig:motivation} (a), when grounding "\emph{a cat laying down on a white towel next to some keys}", it is even difficult for humans to identify the referent \texttt{cat} without considering its contextual objects \texttt{towel} and \texttt{keys}.
+For example in Figure~\ref{fig:motivation_ac}, when grounding ``\emph{a cat laying down on a white towel next to some keys}", it is even difficult for humans to identify the referent \texttt{cat} without considering its contextual objects \texttt{towel} and \texttt{keys}.
 2) The one-stage methods do not exploit the linguistic structure of expressions, \ie, they are not sensitive to linguistic variations in expressions.
-For instance, when changing the expression in Figure~\ref{fig:motivation} (a) to "\emph{cute cat with stripes looking toward the cat on a white towel}", they tend to refer to the same object (\#1)~\cite{akula2020words}.
-On the contrary, two-stage methods~\cite{yu2018mattnet,liu2019learning,liu2019improving} intuitively are more similar to the human way of reasoning: 1) detecting proposals with a detector, and then 2) grounding the referent to one of the proposals.
-In general, two-stage methods with perfect proposals\footnote{For the RefCOCO-like datasets, two-stage methods can use ground-truth regions in COCO~\cite{lin2014microsoft} as proposals.} can achieve more accurate and explainable grounding results than the one-stage methods.
+For instance, when changing the expression in Figure~\ref{fig:motivation_ac} to ``\emph{cute cat with stripes looking toward the cat on a white towel}", they tend to refer to the same object (\#1)~\cite{akula2020words}.
+On the contrary, the two-stage methods~\cite{yu2018mattnet,liu2019learning,liu2019improving} intuitively are more similar to the human way of reasoning: 1) detecting proposals with a detector, and then 2) grounding the referent to one of the proposals.
+In general, two-stage methods with perfect proposals (\eg, all human-annotated object regions) can achieve more accurate and explainable grounding results than the one-stage methods.